 - 1/4c homemade chicken or turkey stock

-Note: If you can't find a good quality sausage in a store, you can make it by simply adding the following spices to 1lb of ground pork or chicken before browning it: 1Tbsp garlic powder, 1Tbsp onion powder, 1Tbsp paprika, 1Tbsp ground fennel seed, 1tsp ground black pepper, 1tsp sea salt, dash of cayenne, 3 or so leaves of chopped fresh sage.
+Note: If you can't find a good quality sausage in a store, you can make it by simply add 2 tablespoons of Balanced Bites ITALIAN blend to 1lb of ground pork or chicken before browning it.

 Brown the sausage then remove from the pan and set aside.